What is replication?

 db.user.rp) is that after having logged in for the first time, users can continue to use the replica without having to repeatedly contact the master server.

-- Although replicas can be chained together as of Release 2013.1, (that
+Although replicas can be chained together as of Release 2013.1, (that is, a replica's

 P4TARGETcan be another replica, as well as from a central server), it is the administrator's responsibility to ensure that no loops are inadvertently created in this process.
 Certain multi-level replication scenarios are permissible, but pointless; for example, a forwarding replica of a read-only replica offers no advantage because the read-only replica will merely reject all writes forwarded to it.
 Please contact Perforce technical support for guidance if you are considering a multi-level replica installation.